"Riding the Winds of Change since 1975"

 Much of this is achieved on the flat, through good dressage.
 While we are a show jumping barn, dressage originally means “to school the horse”.
 Jumping is the reward for good flat work and discipline of the ride.
 Jumping is about good rhythm and route, perfect execution of a step.
 A great jump is achieved by knowing how the horse carries itself and how to optimize the power created in a step.
 This must be understood and developed on the flat.
 Horses have only so many jumps in them before you start to wear down their bodies, so conditioning in other ways is imperative.
 We save the jumps for competition, and school over gymnastics and abbreviated courses.

-This was a very well written article and parallel with much of what we believe.
+Here is a well written article that parallels much of what we believe: